 The nearest Underground stations are Leicester Square and Charing Cross.
 The nearest mainline station is Charing Cross.
 The nearest bus stops are at Trafalgar Square.

-The Heinz Archive & Library Public Study Room is currently running a survey to discover how we can improve the public services offered.
+The Heinz Archive & Library Public Study Room welcomes feedback from users to identify how we can improve the public services offered.
+Visitor survey forms are available for completion when visiting the Heinz Archive & Library and we also welcome feedback via email.
 We are especially interested in your thoughts about the information we provide in advance of your visit, the online services we offer, and your experience of using the Public Study Room.
 Where possible we will try and accommodate any suggestions received on how we can provide a better service.